Connect with a certified trainer for free

 Hand Contusion Causes, Symptoms & Treatment Options

-A hand contusion, or bruising of the hand, is a mild sports injury that can occur as a result of a direct impact to the hand.
-When a bruise or contusion occurs, the small blood vessels get damaged and blood leaks out under the skin causing the typical swelling and bruising seen in these injuries.
-While a hand contusion is uncomfortable and may temporarily make it difficult to use your hand normally, it’s an injury that typically resolves quickly.
+A hand contusion, or bruising of the hand, is a mild injury that can occur as a result of a direct impact on the hand.
+This kind of blunt force injury to the hand causes small blood vessels to get damaged, allowing blood to leak under the skin.
+This leads to the typical swelling and bruising seen in these injuries.
+While a bruised hand is uncomfortable and may temporarily make it difficult to use your hand normally, it’s an injury that typically resolves quickly.

 Hand Contusion Hero Image 2